On the fiber product of Riemann surfaces: The strong field of moduli of the fiber product

-It is a well known fact that this field is contained in any field of definition of $(R,\eta)$, but it might be that it is not a field of definition (see, for instance, \cite{Earle,Hid1,Hid2,Huggins,Kontogeorgis,Shimura}).
+It is a well-known fact that this field is contained in any field of definition of $(R,\eta)$, but it might be that it is not a field of definition.
+Both the computation of the field of moduli and the determination of whether or not the field of moduli is a field of definition are, in general, difficult problems (see, for instance, \cite{Earle,Hid2,Hid1,yoru2, Huggins,Kontogeorgis, yofm, Shimura}).
 A consequence of Weil's descent theorem \cite{Weil} (see also \cite{rubenyo}), the field of moduli is a field of definition if $R$ has no non-trivial automorphisms.
 A result due to Wolfart \cite{Wolfart} asserts that if $R$ is quasiplatonic (i.e., when $R/{\rm Aut}(R)$ has genus zero and exactly three cone points) then the field of moduli is also a field of definition.